dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 -----------------

 The problem instance is "csched007" from MIPLIB and is given as an .mps file.
-The formulation for the MIP uses binary variables :math:`x_{ij}`, equal to 1 if job :math:`i` starts at time :math:`j` and 0 otherwise.
+The formulation for the MIP uses binary variables, :math:`x_{ij}`, equal to 1 if job :math:`i` starts at time :math:`j` and 0 otherwise.
 It also uses continuous variables for the delay times and machine utilizations.
 The number of jobs, release dates, and due dates, processing times, machine utilizations, and processing capacity are extracted from the file with the knowledge of the model.
 HiGHS, SCIP, and COIN-OR's CBC CMD solver were run on the model with the .mps file as input.

 The nonlinear model for the Stride solver uses integer variables for the start times of the jobs.
-The cumulative consumption is tracked with the AccumulateZip node, which adds the consumption of a job when it starts and subtracts it when it ends.
+The cumulative consumption is tracked with the :class:`~dwave.optimization.symbols.AccumulateZip` symbol, which adds the consumption of a job when it starts and subtracts it when it ends.
 The objective function is the sum of the delays, which are given by the start times minus the release times.